dhconnelly/dhconnelly.github.io/_posts/2019-12-01-advent-2019-running.md

 # Day 6

-This was my quickest puzzle so far, about 40 minutes to both answers.
-So far it's taken me about 1:20 or so to finish each day, regardless of difficulty, of which I think a large part is reading data and building the right data structures.
+This was my quickest puzzle since day 1, about 40 minutes to both answers.
+So far it's taken me between an hour and 1:20 or so to finish each day, regardless of difficulty, of which I think a large part is reading data and building the right data structures.
 This required only one data structure, though, and parsing it was simple -- not even any `strconv.Atoi` today.

 ```
 type orbit struct {